-In her commentary, she describes how when she came to America for college, her roommate was surprised that she spoke English clearly, listened to American music, and could use a stove.
-Adichie’s roommate already “felt sorry for her” prior to meeting her because of her skewed perception of Africa.
+In her commentary, she describes how when she came to America to attend college, her roommate was surprised that she spoke English clearly, listened to American music, and could use a stove.
+Adichie’s roommate already “felt sorry for her” prior to meeting her, because of her skewed perception of Africa.
 Adichie explains how she was affected by a “single story” as a young girl, when her family had a poor boy as a servant.
 Due to only seeing the servant and his family as poor, Adichie did not think that his family was capable of anything and was shocked to discover that the servant’s brother was a talented craftsman.
 She said, “Poverty was my single story of them.”
-The message of her speech was that ignorance affects all us, even the most tolerant among us, and the way to combat is by engaging with the others and understand the things that make us different and similar, rather than making assumptions based solely on what we see and hear in our environment.
+The message of her speech was that ignorance affects all us, even the most tolerant among us, and the way to combat is by engaging with others to understand the things that make us different and similar, rather than making assumptions based solely on what we see and hear in our environment.
 And I could not agree more with her point.

 For so long, I felt trapped by the stereotypes that come with being black.
-I do not fit the media’s perception of the African-American teen.
-In a lot ways, I am thankful for not experiencing the same struggles that impede members of my race like low quality education, the school-to-prison pipeline, and poor infrastructure.
+I do not fit the media’s perception of the African American teen.
+In a lot ways, I am thankful for not experiencing the same struggles that impede members of my race, like low-quality education, the school-to-prison pipeline, and poor infrastructure.
 My experience is no Charlottesville, but I think that ignorance can be just as harmful to our society.
 It creates misunderstanding and allows even well-meaning people to believe in stereotypes and act accordingly.
-This misunderstanding leads to tragedies such as police brutality, where those who are supposed to serve the community react in the heat of the moment based on fear and assumption.
+This misunderstanding leads to tragedies such as police brutality toward African Americans, where those who are supposed to serve the community react in the heat of the moment based on fears and assumptions.
 Why did Tulsa police officers, thousands of feet away in a helicopter, determine that Terence Crutcher “looks like a bad dude” who “might be on something” even though he was obedient?
-Why did Harry Houck announce that African-Americans are more prone to criminality on CNN?
-It’s those base assumptions that lead to dire consequences in our relationship with each other.
+Why did Harry Houck announce that African Americans are more prone to criminality on CNN?
+Those biased assumptions lead to dire consequences in our relationships with each other.